Dates:9/3 - 8, 2017

 Following a second night at Sol Duc, we’re off to the Elwha Valley on Day 5.
 We’ll initially hike along the mighty Elwha, occasionally climbing well above the boiling river as it plunges dramatically to the Pacific.
 We’ll descend into Rica Canyon and Krause Bottom to the remains of Hume’s Ranch before completing our loop at Whiskey Bend (7 miles).
 We’re then headed to Port Angeles for our final night.

-No early flights on our final day because we have a full day planned in the alpine reaches of Hurricane Ridge.
+Don't plan an early flight on our final day, Day 6, because we have a full day planned in the alpine reaches of Hurricane Ridge.
 From the Hurricane Ridge, we’ll hike above the trees to Hurricane Hill, with its sweeping views of the snowclad peaks of the Bailey Range.
 We may also venture out to Obstruction Point for more above-timberline alpine excitement, or settle for the tamer, but no less beautiful Klahhane Ridge (6 miles).
 Ultimately, we will have to leave this wonderland for our return to Seattle where the Olympic National Park Hiking Tour concludes.

 |Day 2||Ozette Lake Loop; overnight in Forks||9 miles|